Academy360 Lower School operates at our campus in Verona, NJ.

 Our staff works with the typical peers, teaching them appropriate social interactions and language, so they can model and teach appropriate behavior and learning for their classmates.

 This behaviorally oriented program operates five days a week, with typical peers joining for two to three of those days.
 Academy360 students receive related services on site, in accordance with their IEPs.
 As part of the program, typically developing peers participate in related services activities to facilitate peer modeling in these settings as well.

 Elementary School Program

 Academy360 Lower School’s Elementary Program is a safe, positive and exciting environment.
 We foster an open, collaborative partnership with parents, students, teachers and support staff through respect and communication.
-We believe all students can and will learn through differentiated instruction and curriculum.
+We believe all students can and will learn through research-based curricula.

 Our Elementary Program consists of classrooms for children from from 5 to 11 years old.
 The student/staff ratio in the Elementary Program is 2:1, with a maximum of six students in each class.

 The principles of Applied Behavioral Analysis are incorporated into the daily program.
 Social skills training is also an integral part of the program’s foundation for developing appropriate social interactions.
 Students are exposed to formal social skills lessons and the goals and objectives are infused into content area curriculum.

 Academy360 Lower School Elementary Program conducts functional assessments for each student and develops behavior intervention plans to decrease maladaptive behaviors and teach appropriate replacement behaviors.
 Students have the opportunity to participate in weekly clubs and monthly trips in the community.Subjects taught include:

 - Social Studies